November 15, 2014

 with a grant to promote the Music Trail

-and will be attending the 2014 IBMA Conference in Raleigh, NC October 2014.
+and we attended the 2014 IBMA Conference in Raleigh, NC in October 2014.

 Organized and promoted the